DaZCDude/ZCs-Spectacular-Textures/README.md

 I got pretty dissappointed after textures.com decided to make all textures cost money.
 So i thought i wanted to share my own textures with yall for free.

-I essentially just want you to basically use these textures to whatever you want.
+So you can basically use these texture for whatever you want.

-Use the Github Page if you want the best experience.
+<b>Use the Github Page if you want the best experience.</b>

 All photos are taken and edited by me :D